Boule (ancient Greece): Cleisthenes' boule (after 508 BC)

 Following the Athenian Revolution in 508 BC Cleisthenes formed a new government of Athens through a series of reforms.
 In strengthening the common Athenian identity Cleisthenes devised an artificial political division of Athens into ten tribes.
 The tribes would each include local demes from three different types of areas; the city trittys, the coastal trittys and inland trittys.
-The institution of the Boule was reformed accordingly and would now be a council of 500 male citizens.
-Each of the ten tribes supplied 50 men to the council with each of the 50 adhering from its constituting demes and distributed quantitatively according to the size of their population.
-Under Cleisthenes the Boule attained renewed political power as responsible for the agenda-setting of the legislative body of the Assembly (ekklesia) as well as the formal execution of the political decisions taken in the Assembly.
+The institution of the boule was reformed accordingly and would now be a council of 500 male citizens.
+Each of the ten tribes supplied 50 men to the council with each of the 50 adhering from its constituting demes and distributed according to the size of their population.
+Under Cleisthenes, the boule attained renewed political power as responsible for the agenda-setting of the legislative body of the Assembly (ekklesia) as well as the formal execution of the political decisions taken in the Assembly.
 The council was responsible for about half of the decrees ratified by the Assembly.
 The boule met every day except for festival days and ill-omened days.
-According to Aristotle, Cleisthenes introduced the Bouleutic Oath.
+According to Aristotle, Cleisthenes introduced the bouleutic oath.

 Selection process

-Members of the Council under Cleistenes were selected by lot.
+Members of the Council under Cleisthenes were selected by lot.
 Not all citizens, however, were in the selection pool when selecting members by lot from each deme.
-Only eligible citizens, male citizens age 30 or above and with no criminal charges, who had put themselves forward would be available for selection.
-Membership was restricted at this time to the top three of the original four property classes (the Pentacosiomedimni, Hippeis and Zeugitae, but not the Thetes) and to citizens over the age of thirty.
+Only male citizens age 30 or above and with no criminal charges, who had put themselves forward would be available for selection.
+Membership was restricted at this time to the top three of the original four property classes (the pentacosiomedimni, hippeis and zeugitae, but not the thetes) and to citizens over the age of thirty.
 The former restriction, though never officially changed, fell out of practice by the middle of the 5th century BC.

 Accountability and responsiveness

-The Boule had a number of safeguarding principles that secured the accountability and responsiveness of the council to the larger public.
+The boule had a number of safeguarding principles that secured the accountability and responsiveness of the council to the larger public.
 Three of the main mechanisms in place were; monitoring by other governing institutions including the assembly (ekklesia) and the courts, the required rendering of a full account of the work undertaken upon leaving the council and not least the ability of the general citizenry and fellow council members to charge individual members with a vote of no confidence.

-Members of the boule served for one year and no man could serve more than twice in his life, nor more than once a decade.
-The leadership of the boule (the prytany) rotated between the tribe delegations and a new 'prytany' was chosen every month by lot.
+Members served for one year and no man could serve more than twice in his life, nor more than once a decade.
+The leadership of the boule (the prytany) rotated between the tribe delegations and a new prytany was chosen every month by lot.
 The man in charge of prytany was replaced every day from among the 50 members again chosen by lot.